US STOCKS-Apple drags on S&P, Nasdaq; Dell jumps after report

 By Caroline Valetkevitch

-Running counter to that was Dell Inc’s stock which jumped 13 percent to about a five-month high at $12.29 after Bloomberg reported the No. 3 personal computer maker is in talks with private equity firms to go private.
-Dell’s gains offset some tech-sector weakness.
+But Dell Inc’s stock jumped 13 percent to about a five-month high at $12.29, offsetting some of the tech-sector weakness, after Bloomberg reported the No. 3 personal computer maker is in talks with private equity firms to go private.

 “With Apple, it seems as if the sentiment has shifted from this being the one stock that everybody wanted to own to people beginning to look at it as a company (whose) business is slowing down somewhat,” said Eric Kuby, chief investment officer of North Star Investment Management Corp in Chicago.

 Adding to investor unease, fourth-quarter earnings kick into high gear this week.
-Analyst estimates for the quarter have fallen sharply since October.
-S&P 500 earnings growth is now seen up just 1.9 percent from a year ago, Thomson Reuters data showed.
+Analyst estimates for the quarter have fallen sharply since October, with S&P 500 earnings growth now seen up just 1.9 percent from a year ago, Thomson Reuters data showed.

 The Dow Jones industrial average was up 18.89 points, or 0.14 percent, at 13,507.32.
 The Standard & Poor’s 500 Index was down 1.37 points, or 0.09 percent, at 1,470.68.
 The Nasdaq Composite Index was down 8.13 points, or 0.26 percent, at 3,117.50.